 For some people, near enough is good enough.
 You might be happy with a fortnightly sheet change and airing your bedroom with the windows open most days.
 For others, bed hygiene is like a religion!
 Everything is clean to an almost-OCD level, and that’s fine too.
 Whatever rings your bell is perfectly ok, unless you experience hives, rashes, eczema, respiratory allergies or other symptoms of a ‘sick’ bed.

 Here are some tips you may or may not have thought of or may or may not currently be doing.

 A fresh, clean bed is so much more inviting to sleep in and can actually help to ensure you sleep well.

 - A weekly change of sheets is recommended.
 Remember, you sweat, drool, shed dead skin and lose strands of hair every single night.
-The aforementioned post goes into greater detail about the blechh things we leave on our sheets.

 - If you only own one set of bed linen including sheets, doona, blanket and so on, invest in a second set.
 That way, if you can’t get your washing dry one day for whatever reason, you’ve got a standby ready to go.